Spine Race Winter Kit List

 SECTION 3: MISSING KIT PENALTIES AND PROCEDURES

-Clear procedures and penalties for lost, missing or damaged kit during the event.
+Clear procedures and penalties for instances of lost, missing or damaged kit during the event.

 COMPULSORY EQUIPMENT (SECTION 1)

-All the items must always be worn or carried during the event unless specified.
-These items are all required for your safety and to ensure you have the correct equipment to enable you to complete the event in all conditions and be as self sufficient as possible.
-This list is not negotiable and if checked at any point on the course or at a checkpoint any missing items will incur a penalty as described in Section 3.
+All the items on the list must always be worn or carried during the event unless specified.
+These items are all required for your safety and to ensure you have the correct equipment to enable you to complete the event in all conditions and be self sufficient.
+This list is not negotiable and if checked at any point on the course or at a checkpoint any missing items may incur a penalty as described in Section 3.

-This list is the minimum mandatory minimum kit required for the race, you may carry any additional kit you require or wish to for your own comfort.
-We recommend you carry additional warm dry clothing in poor weather and protect items in your backpack with dry bags.
+This list is the minimum mandatory minimum kit required for the race, you may (and should) carry any additional kit you require or wish to for your own comfort.
+We recommend you carry additional warm dry clothing in bad weather and protect items in your backpack with multiple dry bags.

 If on reading this, you are unsure if an item of kit passes or you need advice you can email Lindley@thespinerace.com for further info.